Ayurvedic Skin Care

 Astro-Ayurveda’s approach to nutrition explores how to tailor nutrition according to your dosha, helping you achieve optimal balance and harmony.

-Kapha skin tends to be oily, congested, and prone to acne and dullness.
+Kapha dosha skin tends to be oily, congested, and prone to acne and dullness.
 A balanced skincare routine for Kapha types focuses on detoxification, stimulation, and oil control.
+Kapha types typically have thicker, well-hydrated skin, which helps prevent premature aging and wrinkles.

 • Cleansing: Use a gentle, detoxifying cleanser infused with purifying ingredients like turmeric to remove excess oil and impurities without over-drying the skin.